maja-jablonska/distance-estimation/README.md

 - 'your_name'.pdf: pdf-file with plot
 If you have everything adjusted, click "start" to get your outputs.

-With "Single", you can choose a single source_id in the field "source_id".
+With "Single", you can choose a single source_id or the name of the star in the field "source_id/name".
 You can again choose a name for your output.
 All the other fields are being ignored.
 The parameters needed are automatically queried from Gaia.
 The distance inference includes a automatical zeropoint correction of the parallax.
 On the resulting plot, you can see a second distace esimate, which is the one from the published distance catalogue (blue).

 With "CSVfile (source_id only)" you can enter a csv-file containing a table with only source_id's and header "source_id".
 After selecting your name and klicking "start", it produces the same output as with "single", only for all the sources in the file.
 In addition to that, in saves comparison plots in 'your_name'_comparison-plots.pdf_, in which the inferred distances are compared to the ones from the catalogue.